Responsible Executive: Executive Vice President

 - Undergraduate and graduate students who are enrolled and have permission to enter University buildings.

-- Current employees of the University who have been approved to work on campus, including:
+- Current employees of the University, including:

 - Casual employees.